Iceland Ring Road: Best of the Best

 Driving distance460 km (286 mi)

 Your next day’s journey continues toward the northern part of Iceland, ending in the north’s capital, Akureyri.
-As you head toward Borgarfjörður, we recommend stopping by the magnificent, Hraunfossar waterfalls, where the water seems to magically flows from the lava bed into the river below.
+As you head toward Borgarfjörður, we recommend stopping by the magnificent, Hraunfossar waterfalls, where the water seems to magically flow from the lava bed into the river below.
 You’ll then continue your journey toward Akureyri, passing through Skagafjörður, known for exceptional horse breeding; in fact, many stunning, Icelandic horses can be seen on your drive.

 Staying inMývatn area